Suwon: Geography

 Suwon lies in the north of the Gyeonggi plain, 30 km south of the national capital, Seoul.
 It is bordered by the cities of Uiwang to the north-west, Yongin to the east, Hwaseong to the south-west, and Ansan to the west.
 Suwon is near the Yellow Sea coast: at its closest point, on the 239 m Chilbosan ridge to the west, Suwon lies 18.2 km from Ueumdo in Sihwa Lake, a coastal inlet cordoned off to drive the world's largest tidal power station.
+Suwon is primarily situated in a basin-like terrain surrounded by low hills such as Gwanggyosan to the north, with the historic Suwon Hwaseong Fortress serving as a central landmark that reflects the city's unique radial urban structure developed since the late 18th century.

 Geology and topography

 Suwon is primarily composed of Precambrian metamorphic rock.
 It has amphibolites that intrude through these, and also granites from the Mesozoic Era.

 Most of Suwon is composed of biotite granite (Jbgr) from the Jurassic period.
 This granite is centred on Paldalsan.
 A form of Daebo granite, this rock is distributed through Homaesil-dong, Geumgok-dong, Dangsu-dong, Seryu-dong, Seodun-dong, Gwonseon-dong, and other areas.
 Its main constituent minerals are quartz, plagioclase, orthotic, biotite, and amphibole.

 Precambrian biotite gneiss (PCEbgn) is found in northern Suwon, specifically Pajang-dong, Gwanggyo-dong, Woncheon-dong, and Maetan-dong.
 Visible rocks here are composed of quartz, feldspar, biotite, amphibole, and muscovite; and are generally dark grey or dark green.
 Mesozoic biotite granite intrudes through these.

 Precambrian quartzo-feldspathic gneiss (PCEqgn) is distributed in some mountainous areas in Hagwanggyo-dong and Sanggwanggyo-dong in northern Suwon.
 This gneiss has primarily undergone silicification, and is mainly composed of quartz, feldspar, biotite, and muscovite.
 It is grey, grey-brown, and white.

 Suwon's single tectonic fault splits from the Singal Fault in Iui-dong, creating the Woncheonri Stream.
 The stream follows the fault through Ha-dong, Woncheon-dong, and Maetan-dong till it joins the Hwangguji Stream in Annyeong-dong, Hwaseong.
 This is a 20 km-long vertical fault running SSW, eventually to the Yellow Sea.
 In Suwon, biotite gneiss and biotite granite are brought into contact by the fault.

 While the low-lying fault sits in the south of Suwon, the north is hillier: the city's highest point is Gwanggyosan (582 m) on the border with Yongin.